sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/10/02 Purah's Theory.md

 "Come on, (Y/N)," Purah breathed.

-You glanced upward at her, and after another moment's pause, slowly pulled upward.
+You glanced up at her, and after another moment's pause, slowly pulled upward.

 The Master Sword slid carefully, cleanly from its sheath.
 The blade was as clean as the day it was created.
 The crest of the Triforce engraved upon it was prominent and instilled in you a sense of awe as it revealed itself.
 This was truly a magical moment to witness, you realised to yourself.